VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Introduction

-Prior work on progress estimation has employed contrastive VLMs~\cite{radford2021clip}, leveraging the similarity between a task description and a visual observation in their shared multimodal representation.
-However, these methods do not incorporate temporal context from the visual trajectory during inference~\cite{ma2023liv, baumli2023vlm, rocamonde2024vlm}.
-In contrast, autoregressive VLMs~\cite{alayrac2022flamingo} incorporate temporal context by conditioning on the full visual trajectory within the prompt; however, the state-of-the-art approach~\cite{ma2024vlm} discards temporal order by shuffling the trajectory in inference to mitigate a bias toward monotonically increasing predictions, inherited from chronologically ordered datasets used to pre-train VLMs.
-Both existing VLM architectures rely on pre-trained representations and in-context learning for generalization, which limits their robustness in tasks that require temporal reasoning~\cite{patraucean2023perception}.
+Prior work has employed pre-trained contrastive VLMs~\citep{radford2021clip} for zero-shot reward shaping, leveraging the similarity between task descriptions and visual observations in a shared multimodal representation space to ground progress in semantic context~\citep{ma2023liv, baumli2023vlm, rocamonde2024vlm}.
+However, these methods fail to capture the temporal context needed to disambiguate visually similar states that occur at different stages of a task (e.g., folding vs. unfolding a shirt).
+In contrast, autoregressive VLMs~\citep{alayrac2022flamingo} incorporate temporal context by conditioning on the entire visual trajectory within the prompt; however, they inherit a bias toward monotonically increasing predictions from the chronologically ordered datasets used in pre-training~\citep{ma2024vlm}.
+Both VLM architectures rely on pre-trained representations~\citep{ma2023liv, ma2024vlm, baumli2023vlm, rocamonde2024vlm, du2023success} for zero-shot prediction, which limits both their generalization and their temporal reasoning~\citep{patraucean2023perception}.
+To enable generalizable value function learning, recent work has explored large-scale pre-training \citep{alakuijala2024video,ma2023liv}, domain-specific fine-tuning \citep{zhang2025rewind}, and demo-based reward specification \citep{sontakke2023roboclip}.

-In this work, we propose a method for training a progress estimation network that adapts to both visual and temporal contexts in unseen environments, using sequences of multimodal representations derived from expert visual trajectories and their corresponding task descriptions.
-At test time, instead of relying on similarity-based approaches or in-context learning, our method updates the parameters of the progress estimation network to adapt to context before making task progress predictions.
-As the network sequentially updates its parameters during inference, it captures temporal context, forming an implicit memory of the past~\cite{sun2024rnn}.
-To mitigate reliance on temporal cues in progress estimation~\cite{xu2024flexilength, singh2021goalproximity}, we propose a gradient-based meta-learning strategy~\cite{finn2017maml, sun2020ttt} that trains our model for test-time adaptation by optimizing the self-supervised loss over diverse sub-trajectories selected via dissimilarity-based sampling.